Skip to main content

 End-to-end ownership

-Architecture, UI, deployment, and operational cleanup stay in the same feedback loop.
+Architecture, UI, deployment, and the boring operational cleanup stay in one feedback loop.

 Flagship Work

-I lead with proof, not a generic project grid.
-These two case studies show the mix I care about most: backend architecture, operator-facing product work, and delivery decisions that survive real use.
+These are the two case studies I would read first.
+They show the mix I care about: backend architecture, operator-facing product work, and deployment decisions that survive real use.

 Live StageFlow playground for configuring URL or ZIP scans and scanner options.